 Washington City has developed an inspection report for each Permittee-owned or operated facilities.
 This inspection report is located at the facilities and kept current by weekly and quarterly inspection reports.
 The inspection report details the property boundaries, the buildings impervious surface, location of structural control measures, location and name of the nearest defined drainage which could receive runoff from the facility, whether it contains water or not, location of all storm water conveyances, including ditches, pipes, basins, inlets and seals.
-Location where the following activities are exposed to storm water: fixed fueling operations, vehicle and equipment maintenance and or cleaning area; brine making areas, loading and unloading area, waste storage or disposal areas, liquid storage tanks, process and equipment operating areas, materials storage or disposal areas.
+Location where the following activities are exposed to storm water: fixed fueling operations, vehicle and equipment maintenance and or cleaning area; brine making areas, loading and unloading area, waste storage or disposal areas.
 Each facilities is unique and may not need all of the above information on their inspection report.